hmones/akhbarmeter/README.md

 6. Create an application key: `vendor/bin/sail artisan key:generate`
 7. Make sure the database is created by visiting the container `docker compose exec mysql mysql -uUSERNAME -pPASSWORD` and if not make a new database
 8. Run the migrations `vendor/bin/sail artisan migrate --seed`

-## Contributing

-Thank you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).

-## Code of Conduct

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).

-## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
-All security vulnerabilities will be promptly addressed.

-## License

-AkhbarMeter is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).